metageeky/accessibility-bookmarklet/README.md

 These [bookmarklets/favelets](https://en.wikipedia.org/wiki/Bookmarklet) are designed for evaluating web accessibility, but are not necessarily tools for web developers.
 The primary purpose of these bookmarklets is to facilitate data collection of a site's accessibility alongside supporting some basic human verification.
 The generated TSV data can then be uploaded into a database for larger scale analyses.

-Details about the bookmarklets and how to use them can be found on the [https://metageeky.github.io/accessibility-bookmarklet/](A11Y Bookmarklet resource page).
+Details about the bookmarklets and how to use them can be found on the [A11Y Bookmarklet resource page](https://metageeky.github.io/accessibility-bookmarklet/).

 ## External Resources